Solar thermal collector: Polymer flat plate collectors

-These collectors are an alternative to metal collectors and are now being produced in Europe.
+These collectors are an alternative to metal collectors.
 These may be wholly polymer, or they may include metal plates in front of freeze-tolerant water channels made of silicone rubber.
 Polymers are flexible and therefore freeze-tolerant and can employ plain water instead of antifreeze, so that they may be plumbed directly into existing water tanks instead of needing heat exchangers that lower efficiency.
 By dispensing with a heat exchanger, temperatures need not be quite so high for the circulation system to be switched on, so such direct circulation panels, whether polymer or otherwise, can be more efficient, particularly at low solar irradiance levels.
 Some early selectively coated polymer collectors suffered from overheating when insulated, as stagnation temperatures can exceed the polymer's melting point.
 For example, the melting point of polypropylene is 160 C, while the stagnation temperature of insulated thermal collectors can exceed 180 C if control strategies are not used.
 For this reason, polypropylene is not often used in glazed selectively coated solar collectors.
 Increasingly, polymers such as high temperate silicones (which melt at over 250 C) are being used.
 Some non polypropylene polymer based glazed solar collectors are matte black coated rather than selectively coated to reduce the stagnation temperature to 150 C or less.

 In areas where freezing is a possibility, freeze-tolerance (the capability to freeze repeatedly without cracking) can be achieved by the use of flexible polymers.
 Silicone rubber pipes have been used for this purpose in UK since 1999.
 Conventional metal collectors are vulnerable to damage from freezing, so if they are water filled they must be carefully plumbed so they completely drain using gravity before freezing is expected so that they do not crack.
 Many metal collectors are installed as part of a sealed heat exchanger system.
 Rather than having potable water flow directly through the collectors, a mixture of water and antifreeze such as propylene glycol is used.
 A heat exchange fluid protects against freeze damage down to a locally determined risk temperature that depends on the proportion of propylene glycol in the mixture.
 The use of glycol lowers the water's heat carrying capacity marginally, while the addition of an extra heat exchanger may lower system performance at low light levels.

 A pool or unglazed collector is a simple form of flat-plate collector without a transparent cover.
 Typically, polypropylene or EPDM rubber or silicone rubber is used as an absorber.
 Used for pool heating, it can work quite well when the desired output temperature is near the ambient temperature (that is, when it is warm outside).
 As the ambient temperature gets cooler, these collectors become less effective.